protorob/artomultiplo-generatepress-woo-base/TO-ADD-MANUALLY/TO-DO.md

 * Create a demo site
 * Include the wow scripts in case someone wants them
 * Create the demo store using generateblocks

+### Things I really want to do but I know I won't :

+* Rewrite the whole woocommerce CSS and templates